Memphis Roofing Proper Roof Venting

 Memphis Roofing: The Purpose of Roof Ventilation

 Your new roof’s ventilation will have a different function depending on your climate.
 In a cold climate, the heat venting from your roof will keep ice dams from developing on your roof.
 The vent systems will also vent moisture that would otherwise breed mold and cause a musty smell.
-But in a warm climate like in Atoka, Covington, Germantown or Memphis Tennessee, your roof’s ventilation will let the hot air that rises to your attic escape.
+But in a warm climate like in Oxford, Olive Branch, Germantown or Memphis Tennessee, your roof’s ventilation will let the hot air that rises to your attic escape.

 Memphis Roofing: How It Works